 Viewership Data That Tells the Story

-- Horror Peaks: Titles like Midnight Mass and The Haunting of Hill House from Mike Flanagan propelled Netflix’s horror slate, with the latter ranking as one of the streamer’s most-watched originals.
+Horror Peaks: Titles like Midnight Mass and The Haunting of Hill House from Mike Flanagan propelled Netflix’s horror slate, with the latter ranking as one of the streamer’s most-watched originals.
+Flanagan’s work showed that slower, character-driven horror could hold attention across multiple episodes in ways jump-scare-heavy films often could not.

-- Fantasy Empires: HBO’s Game of Thrones finale in 2019 left a void filled by House of the Dragon, which drew 9.3 million US viewers for its premiere—eclipsing linear TV benchmarks.
+Fantasy Empires: HBO’s Game of Thrones finale in 2019 left a void filled by House of the Dragon, which drew 9.3 million US viewers for its premiere—eclipsing linear TV benchmarks.
+The series proved that large-scale fantasy could thrive without the original show’s baggage when given room to build its own world.

-- Global Reach: International hits like Netflix’s Squid Game (horror-infused dystopia) and Arcane (League of Legends fantasy) expanded the genres’ footprint, with non-English content now comprising 40 per cent of top fantasy views.
+Global Reach: International hits like Netflix’s Squid Game (horror-infused dystopia) and Arcane (League of Legends fantasy) expanded the genres’ footprint, with non-English content now comprising 40 per cent of top fantasy views.
+These successes highlighted how universal themes of survival and power could cross language barriers when wrapped in striking visuals.

 Breakout Hits That Redefined Streaming Success